RoyVoetman/laravel-repository-pattern/README.md

 # Laravel Repository Pattern

 ## Introduction
-An elegant interface to create, update and delete models with relations dependence.
+An elegant interface to create, update and delete models with relational dependence.

 The power of using this Repository pattern is that all database DML (`create`, `update`, `delete`) commands will be handled within transactions.
 This will prevent that multiple queries with relational dependence on each other do not result in inconsistent data.